The lake is located 5 miles north of Stillwater on County Road No. 11.

 Walleye: average abundance, average size

-Northern Pike:: above average abundance, average size but with some larger fish present
+Northern Pike:: above average abundance, average size

-Largemouth bass: above average abundance, average sized fish
+Largemouth Bass: above average abundance, average size

 Bluegill: average abundance, average size